-Staff reported that they followed a detailed schedule of daily cleaning and that all points which were frequently touched by residents or staff were cleaned daily.
+Domestic staff reported that they followed a detailed schedule of daily cleaning and that all points which were frequently touched by residents or staff were cleaned daily.

 5.2.5 What arrangements are in place to ensure residents receive the right care at the right time?
-This includes how staff communicate residents care needs, ensure resident rights to privacy and dignity; falls and nutrition.
+This includes how staff communicate residents care needs, ensure resident rights to privacy and dignity; manage skin care, falls and nutrition.